Schedule time with Wendy

 Executive Stress

-Stressed out Business Woman Anyone who has ever held a job has felt the pressure of Executive Stress.
-Even if you love what you do, every job has stressful aspects (a project arrives without warning, emails stack up, a coworker drops the ball on a shared assignment, etc. )
+Stressed out Business Woman Anyone who has ever been in a leadership or managerial role has felt stress.
+Even if you love your work , there are stressful aspects to every job (e.g., projects pop up without warning, emails pile up, coworkers drop the ball on shared tasks).

-For some, stress is a motivator to get things done.
-However, high levels of daily stress can cause burnout, a syndrome resulting from long-term, chronic job or workplace stress that hasn't been resolved or successfully managed.
+In small doses, stress can be motivating.
+However, high levels of daily stress can lead to burnout, a syndrome resulting from long-term, chronic work or workplace stress that hasn't been resolved or successfully managed.

-If you feel "worn out," exhausted physically, mentally or emotionally, start to hate your job and feel less capable at work, you are showing signs of burnout - and need to take it seriously.
+If you feel "tired" phyysically, mentally or emotionally, hate your job or feel less productive at work, you may experiencing signs of burnout - and need to take it seriously.

-Burnout affects workers in every industry, as at every level.
-Those in high stress jobs, especially entrepreneurs, business owners, freelancers and remote workers, are at a higher risk.
-If not addressed, chronic stress and burnout can have serious health consequences including:
+Burnout affects workers in all industries and at at all levels.
+People in high stress jobs are at increased risk, especiallyy entrepreneurs, business owners, freelancers and remote workers.
+Chronic stress and burnout, if left untreated, can have serious health consequences including:

 • anxiety